-Of these benefits listed above, the most relevance to MPN patients would likely be number 8.
+Of these benefits listed above, the most relevant to MPN patients would likely be number 8.
 Oxidative damage to heart tissue often leads to heart disease, causing strokes, heart attacks and other serious conditions.
 NAC may reduce heart disease risk by reducing oxidative damage to tissues in your heart.
 NAC has also been shown to increase nitric oxide production, which helps veins dilate and improves blood flow.
-This expedites blood transit back to your heart and can lower your risk of heart attacks this supplement.(5)
+This supplement expedites blood transit back to your heart and can lower your risk of heart attacks this supplement.(5)

 Interview with an MPN Specialist

 In an interview with Dr. Robyn Scherber from the Mays Cancer Clinic in San Antonio in January 2020, she was asked what are some potential advantages of an MPN patient taking NAC?
 She said that it could potentially help with chronic inflammation and ROS, as well as symptom burden.

 Dr. Scherber was asked about any studies that have been conducted regarding NAC use with MPN patients.
 She stated that at this time, no studies had been conducted at this point with humans.
 However, she referenced a recent study at the University of California, Irvine, with JAK2V617F knockin mice that she said was very encouraging.(6)